workunhard/old-reddit-clone/README.md

 * Good ol' CSS

 ## Learnings
-* Designing component interactions by the seat of your pants / "drawing from reference" isn't a great approach -- diagramming the data sources and which individual props would be needed by each component would've saved a lot of refactoring for incremental changes to the data model (i.e., better to build complete interfaces/types upfront than add fields/properties piecemeal as needed).
+* Designing component interactions by the seat of your pants / "drawing from reference" is bad -- diagramming data models and pre-emptively identifying common functionalities makes for lighter refactoring.
 * Firebase is criminally easy to set up, but Firestore reads can quickly get out of hand if you're not careful with your queries and/or you have multiple tabs of the Firestore Console open.
 * The upvote/downvote system is roughly implemented; votes can be cast and are appropriately stored, however I need to solve the issue of users being able to cast multiple votes on the same post/comment.
 This will likely involve storing a list of users who have voted on a post/comment and checking that list before allowing a vote to be cast.
 The Post/Comment interfaces must grow.